Types of Student Visa for France: Process & Work Permissions for Indian Students

 Extended stay research scholar visa

-This is for the master's degree or higher degree holders who wish to visit France for carrying out research or teach at a university.
+This is for the master's degree or higher degree holders who wish to visit France to carry out research or teach at a university.
 The institution can get you to France on an extended stay research scholar visa VLS-TS.
 For this, students will require a hosting agreement from the institution which will also describe the kind of research or work they'll do and the time period of the same.
 After getting it stamped from the local prefecture, you'll have to submit the same to your home country's consulate with your application for a visa.

 Documents Required for Applying for a French Visa